Loading figure…

 “Design immigration system based on American values.
 (Nov 2019)”

-Why: Sponsoring a bill focused on securing borders directly aligns with the stated opposition to expanding immigration pathways, reinforcing a stricter immigration system.
+Why: Sponsoring a bill aimed at securing the border aligns directly with the stated opposition to expanding immigration pathways.

 “Design immigration system based on American values.
 (Nov 2019)”

-Why: Sponsoring a bill focused on securing borders directly aligns with the stated opposition to expanding immigration pathways.
+Why: Sponsoring a bill aimed at securing the borders directly supports the stated position of opposing expanded immigration and asylum pathways.

 View source →May 7, 2026 · Congress.gov